2006 Australian Production Car Championship

 The 2006 Australian Production Car Championship was a CAMS sanctioned motor racing title for drivers of Group 3E Series Production Cars.
 The championship, which was administered by the Production Car Association of Australia, was the 13th Australian Production Car Championship.

+The championship was won by David Ryan driving a Ford BF Falcon XR6 Turbo.

 Calendar

 The title was contested over a seven-round series with three races per round.